VladimirNalivaiko/SwapIt/README.md

 This application will be integrated with services such as Facebook, Vkontakte, Twitter.

 ## User Characteristics
 The application will have a user-friendly interface and does not cause any restrictions on education , experience , technical literacy of users .
-However , the target audience of this application is a group of users who share common interests , place of residence , such as a hostel .
+However , the target audience of this application is a group of users who share common interests , place of residence , such as a hostel.

+## Assumptions and Dependencies

+A large number of visitors , may significantly increase the load , leading to the need to change something in the system.

 ## Functional requirements
 *	Login page, Signup page.